Pizzabagels/py220_assignments/assignment_files/lesson01/assignment/README.md

 The assignment is graded as follows:
 1. Run the student unit_tests
-2. Run coverage and linting using the regular batch file.
+2. Run coverage and linting .